 “One reason is for not having enough documentation, although he didn’t specify what documents we need to submit, and the other reason is that not every witness has testified.”

-Kyaw Min Swe and the paper’s satire columnist Kyaw Zwa Naing, who goes by the pen name British Ko Ko Maung, were detained on June 2 and charged with defamation under Article 66(d) of the Telecommunications Law after the armed forces complained about a piece they published that mocked a military propaganda film.
+Kyaw Min Swe and the paper’s satire columnist Kyaw Zwa Naing, who goes by the pen name British Ko Ko Maung, were detained on June 2 and charged with defamation under Section 66(d) of the Telecommunications Law after the armed forces complained about a piece they published that mocked a military propaganda film.

 According to Khin Maung Myint, the court intends to hear testimony from Lieutenant Colonel Lin Tun, who filed the defamation lawsuit against Kyaw Min Swe, but the officer did not appear at the trial proceedings on Friday.